mRoca/rtfm-rapid-team-formation-method/README.md

 You can turn on presentator mode :

 ```
-c: open a synced version in a new tab
+c : open a synced version in a new tab
 p : switch to presentator mode
 ```